magento/devdocs/src/cloud/project/project-upgrade.md

   - Upgrade
 ---

 You can upgrade the core {{site.data.var.ee}} code base to a newer version.
 Before upgrading your project, review the [service versions][System requirements] information for the latest software version requirements.
-If you need to upgrade from a version older than 2.1, you must upgrade to a supported version first.
+If you must upgrade from a version older than 2.1, you must upgrade to a supported version first.
 See [Upgrades and patches] for upgrade path details.

 {% include cloud/note-upgrade.md %}

-{% include cloud/note-ece-tools-package.md %}

-## Upgrade from older versions of the application

 Review the [service versions][System requirements] information for the latest software version requirements.
-Your upgrade tasks may include the following:
+Depending on your project configuration, your upgrade tasks may include the following:

--  Update PHP, Opensearch, and other services for compatibility with new {{site.data.var.ee}} versions.
+-  Update services for compatibility with new {{site.data.var.ee}} versions.
 See [Change service version].
 -  Convert an older configuration management file.
 -  Update the `.magento.app.yaml` file with new settings for hooks and environment variables.
 -  Upgrade third-party extensions to the latest supported version.
 -  Update the `.gitignore` file.

+{% include cloud/note-ece-tools-package.md %}

-### Configuration management
+## Configuration management

 Older versions of {{site.data.var.ee}}, such as 2.1.4 or later to 2.2.x or later, used a `config.local.php` file for Configuration Management. {{site.data.var.ee}} version 2.2.0 and later use the `config.php` file, which works exactly like the `config.local.php` file, but it has different configuration settings that include a list of your enabled modules and additional configuration options.

 When upgrading from an older version, you must migrate the `config.local.php` file to use the newer `config.php` file.
-Use the following steps to backup your configuration file and create a new one.
+Use the following steps to back up your configuration file and create a one.

 {:.procedure}
 To create a temporary `config.php` file: